Two-way player: American football

+NFL

-In the National Football League (NFL), there are few two-way players, as most offensive players do not play defense nor do defensive players play offense.
+In the National Football League (NFL), there are few two-way players.
 A major concern is the possibility of injury when a player is overused.
 In the early years of the NFL, two-way players were more common as part of the one-platoon system, but in modern times, they are a rarity.

 Deion Sanders was a starter on defense who occasionally played offense, except for the 1996 season in which he played a considerable amount of offense as a wide receiver.

+William "Refrigerator" Perry was a defensive lineman for the Chicago Bears from 1985 to 1993.
+Perry occasionally played fullback in goal line situations and set the then-record for the heaviest player to score a touchdown at 335 lb (152 kg).

+Former St. Louis Rams player Mike Furrey was signed as a wide receiver in 2003 and was converted to safety in 2005, where he would record 58 solo tackles and 4 interceptions.
+The next season, this time as a member of the Detroit Lions, Furrey converted back to wide receiver where he recorded 98 receptions (second in the NFL), 1,086 receiving yards, and 6 touchdowns.
+Furrey would remain as a wide receiver until 2009, when as part of the Cleveland Browns, he was once again converted to safety and also played nickelback due to an injury-riddled secondary.

 Troy Brown, well-regarded for his special-teams skills and as a wide receiver, played significant time at cornerback when starters were injured during the 2004 season.
 His three interceptions ranked second among Patriots players that season.
 He also played cornerback in an emergency role during the 2005 and 2006 seasons.

-Patrick Ricard played both as a fullback and a defensive lineman in 2017.
+Linebacker Mike Vrabel (who was Brown's New England Patriots team-mate for several years) frequently lined up at tight end or fullback in short-yardage situations at the goal line.
+In his career, he caught ten touchdown passes as a receiver during the regular season, and two more during the playoffs.
+Those two post-season touchdowns came in successive Super Bowls: XXXVIII and XXXIX.